NATRONA COUNTY HIGH SCHOOL

 The MUSTANG

-Every person has their own story but here at NCHS, we all share the same memories and seek our own futures.
-I“The Mustang” is dedicated to preserving the memories of the student body and to maintain an accurate record of the year’s events.
+Every person has their own story, but here at NCHS, we all share the same memories and seek our own futures.
+“The Mustang” is dedicated to preserving the memories of the student body and to maintaining an accurate record of the year’s events.

 Walsworth Publishing prints “The Mustang” on glossy paper and in color.
-There are 650 books printed and each are sold for $65 from August until May, when the price goes to $70.
+There are 650 books printed and each is sold for $65 from August until May, when the price goes to $70.

 Yearbooks can be ordered online at: yearbooksforever.com